Trintellix: A Guide On The Antidepressant And How CBD Could Replace It

 If you are diagnosed with major depression disorder, you may be prescribed to use Trintellix for treatment.
 An antidepressant in the SSRI category of drugs!
 If these terms don’t sound familiar, there are simple explanations for each in this article!

 You may have also heard about CBD, CBD oil, hemp oil, and similar products.
-CBD is a natural compound from hemp plant with several medical benefits including reduction of anxiety and increasing serotonin levels which means CBD could be a natural alternative to Trintellix for treatment of depression.
+CBD is a natural compound from the hemp plant with several medical benefits including reduction of anxiety and increasing serotonin levels which means CBD could be a natural alternative to Trintellix for treatment of depression.

 What is Trintellix?